laxmikant7114/Hadoop-Programs/README.md

 ### This guide assumes you have installed Hadoop

 ### !
-Most of the copy and paste and file management stuff can be done using a file manager, you can use the paths given to navigate to these directories.
+Most of the copy and paste and file management stuff can be done using a file manager, you can use the paths given to navigate to these directories (PDF is included as well).

 ### !
 Please inform me if you have any doubts or Issues about it.